How the climate crisis is threatening our energy supply | DW | 21.02.2022

 According to an analysis by the Institute of Energy Economics at the University of Cologne (EWI), lower levels of electricity generation from hydropower in Latin America led to high demand for liquefied natural gas from the US in 2021.
 The gas was sold on the American continent instead of to Europe, impacting the volume of gas available in Europe this winter.

-Meanwhile, heavy rain and flooding in Indonesia, severe storms in Australia and the US, as well as flooding in China meant less coal was also mined in 2021, according to the study.
+Meanwhile, heavy rain and flooding in Indonesia, severe storms in Australia and the US, as well as flooding in China, meant less coal was mined in 2021, according to the study.
 As a result, demand for gas — and gas prices — have risen even further.

 The decentralized generation of wind and solar energy has proven to be an advantage in extreme weather conditions, according to Bachmann.